 Looking for an easy bread recipe that requires no yeast?
-Try this awesome cheese and dill beer bread that can be made with your favourite beer (but Guinness has been my favourite by far!)
+Try this awesome cheese and dill beer bread that can be made with your favorite beer (but Guinness has been my favorite by far!)

 Ever since I learned how wonderful fresh dill is in recipes, I have taken on the task of finding more meals that include dill.